EmreAyberk/thermondo/movie-rating-service/README.md

 ---

-## 🌱 Database Seeder
+## 🌱 Data Seeder

-To populate your database with demo users, movies, and ratings, you can manually run the seeder at any time:
+This project includes a **data seeder** for quickly populating your database with demo data for local development and testing.
+The seeder will insert sample users, movies, and ratings:

+- **Users:**
+  3 demo users (`alice`, `bob`, `carol`), each with basic profile information.
+The password for all is the same, `1234` hashed version and only `carol` is admin.
+- **Movies:**
+  3 movies from different genres and directors, with basic metadata.
+- **Ratings:**
+  5 example ratings linking users and movies, each with a score and a review.

+**How to run the seeder:**
+Use this command to execute the seeder (from your project root):
 ```sh
 docker-compose run --rm movie-rating-service-app go run main.go seeder
 ```

-- This will execute the seeding logic and then exit.
+- The seeder will log its progress and insert all sample data into your connected database.
+- You can rerun the seeder any time to reset or re-populate demo data.

+**Note:**
-- **Seeder does not run automatically** on `docker-compose up`—you must invoke it explicitly when you want to re-seed your data.
+The seeder does **not** run automatically with the app; you must invoke it manually when needed.

 ## 📚 API Documentation